-Currently about 70% of infants born at 25 weeks or below remain oxygen dependent at 36 weeks corrected (EPICure 2 study).
+Currently about 70% of infants born at 25 weeks or below remain oxygen dependent at 36 weeks corrected (EPICure 2 study)1.
 A minority of other infants may show a persistent oxygen requirement at this age due to factors such as pulmonary hypoplasia.
 As the infant nears term and is otherwise stable, options for ongoing care should be discussed with the family.

 For stable but oxygen dependent term infants, it is generally accepted that care at home is the best option in most cases.
-Even parents who are initially unsure about the idea of home oxygen may be more enthusiastic about it with education and support, or if the duration of an alternative hospital stay increases.
+Even parents who are initially unsure about the idea of home oxygen may be more enthusiastic about it with education and support, or if the duration of an alternative hospital stay increases2.

 It is now relatively rare for a baby with chronic lung disease (CLD) to remain as an inpatient past term unless there are coexisting medical or social concerns.
 However each family should be supported on an individual basis.
+It may be appropriate to revisit the idea of home oxygen over a period of time, depending on the baby's progress and family wishes/concerns.

-Physiological benefits of long-term oxygen treatment
+Physiological benefits of long-term oxygen treatment^{3,4}